Adidea/Gallery-Tools/README.md

 ## Scraper
 Written in javascript to be run as a user script.
 May eventually be ported to an extension or electron app.
 Scrapes select gallery pages retrieving submission image urls and optionally related metadata in a json format.

+V2 is the rewrite and doesn't currently function, but hopefully will soon.
+It won't actually look or function much differently from v1, but will be much easier to maintain and update.

 ## Scripts
 A random assortment of scripts written in javascript and Lua used for processing metadata in different ways.
 I wouldn't consider much of it useful to most.